karthiks-oss/jakartaee-web-template/README.md

-# Jakarta EE 9, Servlet 5.0 Webapp
+# Jakarta EE 10

-This is template repository for Jakarta EE 9, Servlet 5.0 Webapp.
+This is template repository for Jakarta EE 10 Webapp.